2900P Digital Copyright Safeguards for Students (Procedures)

 Monitoring and enforcement

-Information resources networking staff (IR) will monitor the use of the college network.
-IR will also act as the first responders for any legal notifications from outside copyright holders regarding possible copyright violations involving digital media.
+Information technology services networking staff (ITS) will monitor the use of the college network.
+ITS will also act as the first responders for any legal notifications from outside copyright holders regarding possible copyright violations involving digital media.
 This means there are two procedures related to how Bellevue College will respond to detected incidents.
 The basis for response depends on whether the incident is discovered through monitoring or by notification.

 - Monitoring by Bellevue College

-- If unusual traffic on the network is detected through routine monitoring, IR staff will make every effort to identify the exact computer and user that is the source of the abnormality.
+- If unusual traffic on the network is detected through routine monitoring, ITS staff will make every effort to identify the exact computer and user that is the source of the abnormality.

-- Violators will be contacted by IR staff and the use of P2P software will be verified.
+- Violators will be contacted by ITS staff and the use of P2P software will be verified.
 First time violators will be informed of the infringement of college guidelines on copyright.

 - If the software is installed on a college computer it will be removed following established procedures.